localstack/docs/content/en/user-guide/aws/memorydb/index.md

 ## Limitations

 LocalStack emulation support for MemoryDB is mostly centered around starting/stopping Redis servers in cluster mode.
-Resources necessary to operate a cluster, like parameter groups, security groups, subnets groups, etc. are mocked, but have no effect on the functioning of the Redis servers.
+Resources necessary to operate a cluster, like parameter groups, security groups, or subnets groups are mocked, but have no effect on the functioning of the Redis servers.

 LocalStack currently doesn't support MemoryDB snapshots, failovers, users/passwords, service updates, replication scaling, SSL, migrations, service integration (like CloudWatch/Kinesis log delivery, SNS notifications) or tests.